What is the difference between BASI Pilates and other Pilates training organizations?

 What exams are required to complete the program?

-For Mat and Comprehensive teaching certification, a Practical and Teaching Evaluation with be conducted to test your ability to teach BASI repertoire.
+For a Mat and Comprehensive BASI Teaching Credential, a Final Practical and Teaching Evaluation with be conducted to test ones ability to demonstrate and teach the BASI repertoire.

 What happens if I miss the day of the exam?